 Community groups, non-government organisations, local government and other agencies are eligible to apply.

-36 new projects will receive a total of $3.57 million to protect the health of Port Phillip Bay and the wider bay catchment area.
+36 new projects have received a total of $3.6 million to protect the health of Port Phillip Bay and the wider bay catchment area.

 The 1 to 3 year projects include activities to reduce pollution in the Bay, enhance aquatic habitats, improve catchment health and increase community awareness of issues that impact the health of the Bay.